Our Business Practices

 Employee Relations is available for further guidance on Outside Positions.

 Business and Personal Opportunities

-- Granting personal loans to other employees that could make, or might be perceived as making, the recipient beholden to you (over and above the need to repay the loan);
+- Granting personal loans to other employees that could make or might be perceived as making the recipient beholden to you (over and above the need to repay the loan);

 - Seeking to engage a "relative", or their company, to provide goods or services to the Company.

 Employment of Relatives